ArteChp/cicd-terraform-aws-ecs-rds/README.md

 - Task definitions include environment variables specifying the appropriate environment (development or production).

 #### Load balancing:
-- Configured AWS Aplication Load Balancer (ALB) with the module `terraform-aws-modules/alb/aws`.
+- Configured AWS Application Load Balancer (ALB) with the module `terraform-aws-modules/alb/aws`.

 #### RDS Instance:
 - Provisioned a secure and scalable RDS instance for database needs with the module `terraform-aws-modules/rds/aws`.